wknoben/hydrobm/hydrobm/example/README.md

 This folder contains example data obtained from the Caravan data set (Kratzert et al., 2023), and a script that shows how to run the HydroBM package for this test case.
 To reduce repository size only the "total_precipitation_sum", "temperature_2m_mean", and "streamflow" variables are retained in `camels_01022500_minimal.nc`.

 ### Subsetting code
+To replciate the example from scratch, download the Caravan data set and use the code below to subset the data in `camels_01022500.nc` to what's being used in this example.

 ```
 import numpy as np
 import xarray as xr